-If you can't spend a lot on a treadmill, the Horizon Fitness T101-04 is a good value for casual walking, but it may not be best for running or heavy use.
+If you can't spend a lot on a treadmill, the Horizon Fitness T101-04 is a good value.
 This machine is feature-rich considering its price range, with speakers, a built-in fan, automated incline adjustments and nine preset workouts.
 The warranty and Horizon's customer service reputation are above average.

 Few complaints.
-Like all treadmills that require user assembly, there's no shortage of grousing over the challenges of putting everything together.
-That said, the pattern is not excessive compared to other treadmills, including treadmills that cost twice as much.
+Like all treadmills that require user assembly, there's no shortage of grousing over the challenges of putting together the Horizon T101-04.
+Still, it's no more than we see with other treadmills, including treadmills that cost twice as much.
 If you do run into challenges, customer service is available to help you through (more below).
-There aren't a lot of bells and whistles, though the 30 built in workout programs provide enough variety to keep users interested and motivated, Waters says.
+There aren't a lot of bells and whistles, though the 30 built in workout programs provide enough variety to keep users interested and motivated, most say.
 There's a powered 10 percent incline; some cheap treadmills only let you change the incline manually, or not at all.
 There's only one cushioning level, but it's set up in zones to mimic the cushioning a running shoe provides -- soft at the heel but firm toward the front.

 Better than similarly priced competitors.
 Experts say that the Horizon T101-04 has solid build quality compared to competing models.
 "A solid mechanical design combined with better quality parts than they have used in the past makes for a unit that is surprisingly acceptable for the price," says TreadmillDoctor.com.
-One expert tests durability and reports that following a half year of simulated use, only minor signs of wear could be seen.
+In a professional test of durability only minor signs of wear could be seen following a half year of simulated use.
 One caveat is that this is not a treadmill that's designed for heavier users.
-It's rated for 300 pounds, but Waters recommends a top weight capacity of 230 pounds.
+It's rated for 300 pounds, but Fred Waters at Treadmill-Ratings-Reviews.com recommends a top weight capacity of 230 pounds.